sysnovaCTO/SysnovaFeed-Linux64bit-version-1.0/README.md

 * Formulations: SysnovaFeed contains default formulations for well-known breeds of commercial layers based on published nutritional standards of breeding companies.
 Users can edit these formulations and add unlimited new formulations.
 * Prices: SysnovaFeed comes with a default set of prices which the user can update to reflect current market rates.
+* Shadow Price : SysnovaFeed (version 1.0) will provide you Shadow prices and competitive prices for both ingredients and nutrients.
+* Analysis Process : SysnovaFeed (version 1.0) has two types of formulation analysis process (As fed analysis and Dry matter analysis).
 ### Technical Features :
 ----------------------
 * SysnovaFeed desktop formulation software is released under an open-source license which means it will never require any license fee.